×

 “Lying is a crime.
 You have perjury and falsification, but we’re dealing with that here.
 We’re dealing with people you say are trying to cover up a firing.
 And I just don’t see it, and I’m going to … dismiss this case.”
 He added that Desmond can appeal it, which Desmond said he planned to do.

 When DeGenova was asked afterward for her thoughts on the dismissal, she said, “I’m just happy to move on with my life.
-I wish attorney Moro well in her new endeavor, and I hope for the continued success of the prosecutor’s office.”
+I wish attorney Maro well in her new endeavor, and I hope for the continued success of the prosecutor’s office.”